LLC Resonant Converter Design and PCB Layout

 Once you look at control algorithms and methods for implementing a feedback loop, an LLC resonant converter design starts to show its value.
 You could implement the same type of control algorithm you might use for a buck-boost converter to accommodate a power supply with droop or excessive ripple, but you can get to higher output powers with this type of isolated switching converter.
 When you’re ready to create your PCB layout for these systems, there are some points you should remember for safety, heat management, and noise suppression.

-An LLC resonant converter is a switching converter that controls the output voltage by selecting the appropriate frequency for a switching signal.
+An LLC resonant converter is an isolated switching converter that controls the output voltage by selecting the appropriate frequency for a switching signal.
 Contrast this with a standard switching converter (e.g., buck or boost topology), where the output is controlled through the duty cycle of a switching signal.
 These systems enjoy many high power applications, including in systems with AC mains input.

 The block diagram below shows the various portions of an LLC resonant converter.
 The input stage of the converter generally consists of a rectifier, power conditioning stage (PFC circuit), and smoothing capacitor bank.
 An EMI filter may be placed here if we’re dealing with AC mains.
 Note that the PFC stage is not strictly required for an LLC resonant converter design, but it will keep power conversion efficiency high, just like in any other switching regulator.